cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 This ADR also introduces the capability to support remote signers.
 This feature will enable the nodes to interact with cryptographic signers that are not locally present on the system where the main app is running.
 This is particularly useful for scenarios where keys are managed in secure, remote environments or when leveraging cloud-based cryptographic services.

+Additionally, the appendix will describe the implementation of this ADR within the [cometBFT](https://github.com/cometbft/cometbft) codebase, specifically focusing on the interactions with the [PrivateValidator](https://github.com/cometbft/cometbft/blob/68e5e1b4e3bd342a653a73091a1af7cc5e88b86b/types/priv_validator.go#L15) interface.

 ## Introduction

 The introduction of multi-curve support in the cosmos-sdk cryptographic module offers significant advantages.
 By not being restricted to a single cryptographic curve, developers can choose the most appropriate curve based on security, performance, and compatibility requirements.
 This flexibility enhances the application's ability to adapt to evolving security standards and optimizes performance for specific use cases, helping to future-proofing the sdk's cryptographic capabilities.